Māori traditional textiles

 Māori traditional textiles are the indigenous textiles of the Māori people of New Zealand.
 The organisation Te Roopu Raranga Whatu o Aotearoa, the national Māori weavers' collective, aims to preserve and foster the skills of making and using these materials.

-Textiles made from locally sourced materials were developed by Māori in New Zealand after migration from Polynesia as the plants used in the Pacific islands did not grow well in the New Zealand climate.
+Textiles made from locally sourced materials were developed by Māori in New Zealand after migration from tropical Polynesia as plants brought with them especially the pandanus did not grow well in New Zealand's temperate climate.
 In traditional Māori weaving of garments the main fibre is called muka and is made from harakeke.
 The Māori language terms for different types of weaving are commonly named as raranga, whatu and whiri.
 Raranga is a plaiting technique used for making baskets and mats; whatu is a pre-European finger weft twining weaving method used to make cloaks; and whiri is braiding to make cord.
 Most people weaving traditional Māori textiles were and are women.
 Traditionally, to become expert a young woman was initiated into Te Whare Pora (The House of Weaving).
 This has been described as a literal building but also as a state of being.
 There are certain practices for people in Te Whare Pora, and their work output includes nurturing and gathering plants for use in weaving, preparing fibre and dyeing, and creating garments including fine cloaks, mats, kete (baskets and bags) and tukutuku panels (used in architecture).
 Māori fibre techniques are also used for making fishing and bird nets, kites, rope, bindings for tools, jewellery, waka, building structures, poi and food storage containers.